irumvanselme/submitHandler/README.md

 # submitHandler

-> This package is used to help react and view developers to be able to access information in the form at ease.
+> This package is used to help react and vue developers to be able to access information in the form at ease.

 ## Instalation